RocketDerp/lemmy_helper/README.md

 # lemmy-helper

-For serfer opertors of Lemmy social media, federated application
+For server operators of Lemmy social media, federated application

 This is an attempt to create a SvelteKit webapp for server operators to work directly with the PostgreSQL database tables.
 Work in progress / unstable project.
 Quick and dirty, proof of concept.
-NEW: I added a command line interface for crawling and testing Lemmy servers.
+NEW: command line interface (CLI) for crawling and testing Lemmy servers.

 # Discussion